25 Hidden Culinary Gems: A Foodie’s Dream

 Crawfish boiled Louisiana,with corn on the cob, potatoes.
 Crawfish boiled in Cajun seasonings and herbs.with beer, New Orleans, Cajun or Creole cuisine, blue background

-Cajun and creole flavors and the welcoming, relaxed culture of NOLA draw foodies to this southern city with a French feel year after year.
-As a foodie destination, there is no shortage of dining options here from upscale dinner spots serving NOLA classics like po’boys, gumbo, and jambalaya to cafes serving beignets and café au lait all day.
-Walking tours combine foodie delights and historical influences in the famed French Quarter and foodies can even sign up for cooking classes with some of the most renowned chefs in the city.
+Cajun and creole flavors and NOLA’s welcoming, relaxed culture draw foodies to this southern city with a French feel year after year.
+As a foodie destination, there is no shortage of dining options here, from upscale dinner spots serving NOLA classics like po’boys, gumbo, and jambalaya to cafes serving beignets and café au lait all day.
+Walking tours combine foodie delights and historical influences in the famed French Quarter, and foodies can even sign up for cooking classes with some of the most renowned chefs in the city.

 14. New York City, New York